apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 * For replicated regions, all nodes with the listener installed will process the event.
 * For local regions, only local listener (if defined) will process the event.
 * For long running or batch processing consider using an `AsynchronousEventListener`.
-* Operations inside a `CacheListener` are thread-safe and entries are locked for the current thread.
+* Being a synchronous callback, it will block the current execution until it completes.

 Available events and callbacks: